carbon-design-system/carbon/docs/guides/accessibility.md

 Head over to the page and hit `cmd-option-c` to open up your dev tools.
 DAP is tucked away inside a drop down menu inside a panel.
 From the default Elements panel hit the >> icon below the X on the far right.
 You should see `DAP`.
-Click that to fire up DAP for this page.
+Click that to open up DAP for this page.

 _Be Warned: You can only run DAP with internal IBM rulesets if you're connected to W3.
-On an IBM campus this isn't a problem, but if you're abroad fire up the Cisco AnyConnect Secure Mobility Client._
+On an IBM campus this isn't a problem, but if you're abroad open the Cisco AnyConnect Secure Mobility Client._

 Hit the play button and wait for the scan to finish. **We've got violations!**.